And what does the Lord require of you? To act justly and to love mercy and to walk humbly with your God.’ Micah 6:8

 Science lessons are designed to ensure that children acquire the appropriate age-related knowledge linked to the curriculum, as well as being equipped with the scientific skills required to understand the uses of science today and its implications for the future.
 This is achieved in ways that are relevant and meaningful to them.
 We endeavour to ensure that the science curriculum we provide gives children the confidence and motivation to continue to develop their skills into the next stage of education and consistently achieve highly.

 The study of science at Guilden Sutton CofE Primary School is based on the 2014 National Curriculum.
 All units of science from the National Curriculum are mapped out in the school’s long- term plan.
 The Science curriculum map ensures all the statutory content and skills are covered.
 The long-term plan incorporates the progression of scientific skills through each key stage and has been designed for progression of content between year groups.
 It also guarantees a range of disciplines are covered whilst stimulating children’s interests and helping them internalise their learning.

-In order for pupils to have access to a broad and balanced science curriculum, we use a variety of schemes of work including the Snap Science program of study.
-The Snap Science program of study provides class teachers with planning, interactive resources and investigational ideas.
-This scheme of work is adapted by teaching staff in accordance with the learning needs of the children across the school and lessons are supplemented with extra resources and real-life experiences to maximise opportunities for practical work and cross-curricular links.
-Science is taught weekly, supplemented by whole school learning such as Health Week and COP26 initiatives, with many opportunities for the children to consolidate their knowledge and skills within other subjects.
+Pupils to have access to a broad and balanced science curriculum which is adapted by teaching staff in accordance with the learning needs of the children across the schooll.
+Lessons are supplemented with extra resources and real-life experiences to maximise opportunities for practical work and cross-curricular links.
+Science is taught weekly, supplemented by whole school learning such as Health Week and COP initiatives, with many opportunities for the children to consolidate their knowledge and skills within other subjects.